-Existing trees, street light poles, hydrants, signs and other utility poles are to remain in place during construction unless otherwise noted in the plan.
-Conduct an on-site visit prior to bidding to determine any special measures required for proper clearance between trees, hydrants, poles and signs and the equipment to construct the noise walls.
+Existing trees, street light poles, hydrants and other utility poles are to remain in place during construction unless otherwise noted in the plan.
+Conduct an on-site visit prior to bidding to determine any special measures required for proper clearance between the trees, hydrants and poles and the paving equipment.
 No additional compensation will be made.